counterbeing/love-riddles/src/examples/message.md

-# This is a demo riddle, replace me!
+# This is a demo message, replace me!

 I've left a surprise for you in the back of the drawer in the night stand.
 I hope it suits you!